Shahkhan-web/Shahkhan-web/README.md

 Greetings,

 I extend my salutations to the tech community.
-I am Sheri, a software developer originally from Pakistan 🇵🇰, currently contributing to Nuwatt technovations.
-With a tenure of 2 years in the programming sphere, I have honed my skills in core concepts, debugging methodologies, and the orchestration of REST APIs.
+I am Sheri, A seasoned software engineer with a passion for creating innovative solutions.

 💻 Technology Domain